 People need to feel logical so they like to act in ways that are consistent with what they say.
 That’s a hallmark of 12-step programs where users publically (and that’s a key element making this work), proclaim their commitment to staying sober.
 It’s then harder to drink.
 Using this aspect of influence is much less common in social media.

 - So, how do you use this in social media?
-Contact folks who leave comments on your site or in social media such as Facebook or Google+ and ask them to write testimonials.
+Contact folks who leave comments on your site or on social media such as Facebook or Google+ and ask them to write testimonials.
 After commenting on your great posts, it’s harder for them to refuse this even though it might be more work.

 - I’m holding a contest soliciting suggestions for titles for my new social media marketing book.
 (BTW, I’m getting great suggestions and you should go to Facebook to enter your suggestion).
 Contestants have made an implicit commitment to the book by entering a suggestion.
-Once the book is published, I’ll ask them to review it in their own networks.
+Once the book is published, I’ll ask them to review it on their own networks.
 Again, it’s harder to refuse since you already committed to the book.

 3. Social Proof